 • Biology Level II or III

 Students must complete an application form and provide a copy of High School, Adult Basic Education, or GED results.
 Applicants who do not meet the above requirements will require upgrading through Adult Basic Education prior to admission.

 Specific Entrance Requirements

 Students must submit a Certificate of Conduct and Vulnerable Sector Check from their local Police Department.

 Certificate of Conduct and Vulnerable Sector Check: Students must acquire a Certificate of Conduct and Vulnerable Sector Check for admission into this program.
 Students are solely accountable for any offences not uncovered by the investigation which may preclude the student from subsequent work terms or employment.

 Immunization: Students must submit a completed immunization review form for work term placements.
 Students will be responsible for completing the immunization review form and submitting to the Registrar’s Office of Academy Canada by the end of their first semester of study (with the exception of immunizations that require multiple test periods which may be in progress).
 Non-compliance with this requirement could result in the student’s inability to participate in the work term practicum component of this program which is also a required element for successful program completion.

-There is a 350 hour work term and students should note that travel within the province may be required.
+There is a 350 hour unpaid work term and students should note that travel within the province may be required.
 Please note that work term hosts reserve the right to request updated and/or additional documentation prior to field placement.
-Non-compliance with this requirement could result in the student’s inability to participate in the work term placement component of this program which is also a required element for successful program completion.
+Non-compliance with this requirement could result in the student’s inability to participate in the work term component of this program which is also a required element for successful program completion.

 * Pending Government Approval.